Owyn/CreativeExpansionPack/README.md

 1. Go to your game's root,

-2. Run the Restore_EAC batch file, if you want to go back to Expansion Pack just run Install_BepinEx again.
+2. Run the `TURN_OFF_CEP_CE.bat` batch file, if you want to go back to Expansion Pack just run Install_BepinEx again.

 ## Credits
 > kota69th, since he created the mod